 That’s why it’s crucial to ask vendors when their leads are generated in relation to when the consumer has requested a quote.
-If the lead is more than a month old—a so-called “aged lead”—there’s a pretty slim chance that the shopper will still be looking for a new insurance policy.
+If the lead is more than a month old—a so-called “aged lead”—the shopper might now still be looking for a new insurance policy.

 2. How intentionally is the shopper looking for a new insurance policy?